-The principle of equality – recognized as “one of the first principles in the kingdom”, which “rises up and permeates every plant of the law” – must be a part of the DNA of the legal system as a whole, and tender law in particular.
-The concept of affirmative action is a consequence of recognizing the fact that the principle of formal equality failed to achieve equality in practice.
-In fact, since the principle is not absolute, the right of an individual or a group to equality can be abridged.
-Any biased appointment that violates the individual’s right to compete for a certain position – infringes equality.
-The term “biased appointment” encompasses several different types of biased appointments, from appointment based on party affiliation, through appointment based on a personal interest, and more, all of which are appointments that are not made in accordance with the rules of meritocracy.
-Based on skills alone.
-In 1958 Michael Young predicted that in a futuristic system, promotion would be determined by IQ and efforts alone, which would eventually lead to a social revolution in which the masses would revolt against the elites who benefit from the system.
+The principle of equality – recognized as ’one of the first principles in the kingdom’, which ‘rises up and permeates every plant of the law’ – must be a part of the DNA of the legal system as a whole, and tender law in particular.
+The very concept of affirmative action represents the recognition of the fact that the principle of formal equality failed to achieve equality in practice.
+In fact, because the principle of equality is not absolute, the right of an individual or a group to equality can be abridged.
+Any biased appointment that violates the individual’s right to compete for a certain position impinges on that person’s equality.
+The term ‘biased appointment’ encompasses several different types of biased appointments, from an appointment based on party affiliation, through an appointment based on a personal interest, and more, all of which are appointments that are not made in accordance with the rules of meritocracy, or based on skills alone.
+In 1958, Michael Young predicted that in a futuristic system, promotion would be determined by IQ and efforts alone, which would eventually lead to a social revolution in which the masses would revolt against the elites who benefit from the system.

-The harm in such cases is twofold: Both an infringement in principle of the value of equality, and a deliberate mistreatment of under-represented groups, since the biased appointment by its nature connotes appointment of a member of the majority group.
-But the importance of the principle of affirmative action arises from its being based on the way in which the principles of equality and justice are interpreted.
-Those who support and oppose affirmative action programs disagree on the interpretation of the term the “principle of equality” – the formal versus the substantive.
+The harm in cases of biased appointments is twofold.
+Not only is the very value of equality undermined, but under-represented groups suffer mistreatment, since a biased appointment by its very nature connotes appointment of a member of the majority group.
+But the importance of the principle of affirmative action arises from its being based on the way in which the principles of equality and justice are interpreted/ Those who support and oppose affirmative action programs disagree on the interpretation of the term the ‘principle of equality’ – the formal versus the substantive/

-Formal equality is the measure of personal equality achieved when every individual in the population is given an equal opportunity to advance his or her personal desires and aspirations without others blocking their path.
-In the formal sense, the state must treat equality as a negative right or freedom, instructing others to withdraw from the individual’s sphere.
-However, the need for affirmative action programs arises in view of the starting point – some groups in the population have traditionally encountered barriers throughout their lives, and therefore they suffer from a disadvantaged starting point in competing for any position.
+Formal equality is the measure of personal equality achieved when every individual in the population is given an equal opportunity to advance his or her personal desires and aspirations without others impeding them.
+In the formal sense, the state must treat equality as a negative right or freedom, requiring others to withdraw from the individual’s sphere.
+However, the need for affirmative action programs arises in view of the starting point, as some groups in the population have traditionally encountered barriers throughout their lives, and therefore suffer from a disadvantaged starting point when competing for any position.
 For this reason, from an affirmative action perspective, it is difficult to adopt formal equality.
-The need for affirmative action implies a positive right or liberty, that is, promotion of, or giving preference to, certain segments of society, in order to minimise the gaps between the differing starting points.
+The need for affirmative action implies a positive right or liberty; that is, promotion of, or giving preference to, certain segments of society, in order to minimise the gaps between the differing starting points.
 Giving preference to a particular group will always be accompanied by an infringement of the rights of another, usually one who does not belong to the target group.
-Another difficulty is in the overall, collective aspect of exercising affirmative action: We predetermine who are the disadvantaged groups with respect to whom we will employ affirmative action policies, labouring under the misconception that all members of the group were discriminated against in the past.
-In the opinion of proponents of formal equality, affirmative action will be justified only where the individual has demonstrated personal and direct discrimination against himself.
+Another difficulty is in the overall, collective aspect of exercising affirmative action: the disadvantaged groups are predetermined with respect to whom affirmative action policies will apply, labouring under the likely misconception that all members of the group were discriminated against in the past.
+In the opinion of proponents of formal equality, affirmative action is justifiable only where the individual has demonstrated that he or she has suffered personal and direct discrimination.